carbon-language/carbon-lang/docs/design/generics/appendix-interface-param-impl.md

 `A` to be in the same library as `T`, or can it only be provided with `I` or `A`?

+**NOTE:** This is only a concern for an earlier iteration of the generics design where interface parameters were deducible.

 ## Answer

 It can only be provided with `I` or `A`, unless `T` can not be deduced, and then